Mitigating Phase Errors to Improve Signal Quality in RIS-Assisted Satellite Communications: System Model

-By considering the Cartesian coordinates of the RIS and the user, the Euclidean distance $d_{\mathrm{RU}}$ between the RIS and the user receiver can be computed as follows:

-To determine the total power received from both paths, we can start by calculating the power of the direct path arriving at the ground receiver $\mathit{U}$.
-This calculation depends on factors such as the distance traveled by the waves $d_{SU},$ transmission frequency, and atmospheric attenuation.
-Thus, the complex signal arrives at $\mathit{U}$ is obtained by using the Friis transmission equation as follows
+To determine the total received power at user U from both the LOS path and the reflected path via the RIS, we begin by calculating the power of the direct LOS path from the satellite to U. The complex signal arriving at user U, denoted $S_{\mathrm{SU}}$, is derived using the Friis transmission equation, as follows:

-where $P_{\mathrm{t}}$ is the power of the transmitted signal, $G_{\mathrm{t}}$ and $G_{\mathrm{U}}$ are the transmitter and receiver antennas gains, respectively, $\phi_{\mathrm{SU}}$ is the phase of the direct received signal equals to $\frac{2\pi}{\lambda}\mathit{d_{\mathrm{SU}}}$, where $L_{\mathrm{SU}}$ is the path loss between S and U, which is mainly due to free space propagation, and defined as $\mathit{L_{\mathrm{SU}}\mathrm{(dB)}=\mathrm{20\,log_{10}\left(4\pi d_{\mathrm{SU}}/\lambda\right),}}$here $\lambda$ is the wavelength.
-It is worth mentioning here that the path loss of satellite direct link includes excess path loss \cite{AlHourani2021} due to ground clutter (buildings, vegetation, and terrain).
-However, the RIS would typically have an unobstructed path towards the satellite; the shadowing part (excess PL) can be ignored.
-Furthermore, we assume that unobstructed between RIS and U, and thus the shadowing of it can be very low and ignored accordingly.
-The path of an incident signal that reaches a RIS depends on the distance, $d_{\mathrm{SR}}$.
-It can be expressed as

-where $\mathrm{G}_{\mathrm{sr_{\mathit{i}}}}$ signifies the antenna gain at the $\mathit{i} ^{th}$ reflected port of the RIS with a reflected angle $\varphi_{\mathrm{sro_{\mathit{n}}}}$, $N$ represents the total number of RIS elements, $\Gamma_{n}$ represents the reflection coefficient of the $\mathit{n} ^{th}$ RIS element.
-For passive RIS, the reflection coefficient is an actual number between 0 and 1, while the active RIS elements, $|\Gamma_{n}|>1$ \cite{Khalil2022}.
-Each RIS element can modify the phase of the incident signal.
-This phase shift ability of the RIS is crucial as it can manipulate the signal phase to generate constructive or destructive interference at the receiver's end.
-Assuming that no multi-path arriving from RIS at the receive, the signal arrived from RIS to the receiver U is expressed as